-Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 25% of the fund assets.
+Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 49 % of the fund assets.
 No minimum bank balance is required.

-Within the framework of restructuring of the fund portfolio and/or a justified assumption of impending losses for securities, the investment fund may hold a lower proportion of securities and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.
+Within the framework of restructuring of the fund portfolio and/or a justified assumption of impending losses for securities or money market instruments and six months or less prior to the end of the investment fund's term, the investment fund may hold a lower proportion of securities or money market instruments and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.